InnerSourceCommons/InnerSourcePatterns/patterns/1-initial/governance-based-project-setup.md

 ## Context

-- The team has expierence working as contributors to other InnerSource projects.
+- The team has experience working as contributors to other InnerSource projects.
 - The team would like to publish an InnerSource project themselves but has only limited InnerSource Trusted Committer experience.
 - The team does have enough autonomy to decide on how much time they can invest into supporting the resulting InnerSource project.